PROFILE

 Guinea-Bissau, and Togo and provided a

 contribution to the UN force in Haiti.
-In early
+Benin

-Benin held a seat on the UN Security Council;
+regional power.
+Benin held a seat on the UN

 U.S.-BENINESE RELATIONS